 Everyone who travels to Grand Anse knows that the beaches alone are worth the trip, but there are a few other sites in the area worth seeing as well.
 Learning about local history is easily done with a tour of the town including a military fort and a museum about local agriculture, while those who like to spend their days outdoors will have access to such attractions as a botanical garden and a dove sanctuary.

-You will find an abundance of beaches to consider in and around the area.
-Snorkeling is available at several locations, if some of the people in your group enjoy the underwater scene.
-Click on the name of each beach for detailed information about that part of the coast.
+You will discover an abundance of beaches to consider in and around the area.
+Snorkeling is available at some of these beaches, for visitors who enjoy the underwater scene.
+Click on each beach name for a detailed review of that section of the coast.

-If you like to snorkel, a place offering that option is Grand Anse Beach.
+If you are looking for a place to snorkel, a location providing that option is Grand Anse Beach.
 Situated on the southwestern side of Grenada, travelers will find beautiful Grand Anse Beach.
 Two miles of soft white sand line the turquoise waters of the Caribbean, where the surf is gentle and visibility is excellent.

 Grenada National Museum: The Grenada National Museum is housed in an old army barracks and prison that was originally built in 1704.
 The museum is located off Young Street, and is a quaint locale, but filled with a great deal of interesting information about island history and culture.

 Of course, the area has other interesting landmarks.
 Navigate here to check out our extended discussion of landmarks in and around the area.

 Travelers who like being outside are likely to enjoy Joydon. <p>A lovely and even relaxing way to spend a portion of your vacation on Grenada is by touring the local botanical gardens.
 Joydon is one such spot.</p>